greg-raven/Uncommon-Sense/_posts/2017-06-25-what-is-a-fair-share.md

 ---
-title: 'What is a 'fair share'?'
+title: "What is a 'fair share'?"
 layout: post
 categories:
 - socialism